 The barge’s hull was originally made of wood, later steel, and was around 90 feet (30m) long and 20 feet (6m) wide.
 Most of the hull was a hold for cargo, with two small living areas in the bow and stern (front and back).
 As the hull was flat-bottomed, the barges could float in as little as 3 feet (1m) of water, making them ideal for work in canals.
 In fact, they could navigate small rivers and creeks around the coast of Britain, the open sea, the river Thames and then the Surrey Canal, allowing goods to make the complete journey without being transhipped.

 The barges had two masts with four sails, which were often rusty red in colour because of the red ochre and cod oil which was used to keep them waterproof.
-The masts were taken down when barges had to travel under the low bridges on the way to Camberwell and Peckham.
+The masts were taken down when barges so that the barges could be towed by horse under the low bridges on the way to Camberwell and Peckham.
 In later years some barges were also fitted with engines.
-In good conditions, sailing barges could attain speeds over 12 knots (13 miles an hour).
+In good conditions, sailing barges could reach speeds over 12 knots (13 miles an hour).

-Cargoes varied enormously: bricks, mud, hay, bibles, lemonade, ice, sand, coal and rubbish, for example.
+Cargoes varied enormously: bricks, mud, hay, bibles, lemonade, ice, sand, coal and refuse, for example.
 A two-person crew was enough for most voyages, though they would have to work very hard.